 Avon is the largest direct seller globally

-With 6.3 million direct sales representatives and almost $11 billion in annual revenues, Avon is the world's largest direct selling organization according to recent rankings by Direct Selling News.
+With 6 million direct sales representatives and about $9 billion in annual revenues in fiscal 2014, Avon is the world's largest direct selling organization according to recent rankings by Direct Selling News.

 Avon's sales representatives are mostly independent contractors rather than Avon employees.
 Sales representatives make money by purchasing products directly from Avon at a discount from the published brochure price and then selling them to the final consumers at a higher price.

 Avon's direct selling distribution strategy has its pros and cons.

 - More competitive prices to the consumers and higher profit margin for Avon: Eliminating middle-men (pharmacies, department stores, etc.) helps Avon avoid the high retailer margins charged by them, and the ability to sell products to the consumers at more competitive prices, while earning a higher profit margin.
 The Average retailer margin for Beauty Care is around 40% of retailer selling prices (the price to final consumer) while the commission paid to Avon's sales representatives is about 25% of the published brochure price.

 - Proximity to consumers : Direct selling enables the company to be in closer contact with the final consumer of its products.
 This helps in better understanding the consumer requirements and provides a quicker response to evolving trends and preferences.
 As a result, selling and advertising spending is more efficient and has a better return, R&D is more focused, and inventory is better managed.

 - Added competition for acquiring sales representatives and associated costs : Before competing for final consumers, Avon has to compete for sales representatives by incurring high advertising expenses for attracting talent and thereafter incurring costs related to training sales representatives about the company, product offerings, and direct selling techniques.
 Ensuring and increasing the earnings potential for sales representatives over time is crucial for attracting and retaining direct sellers.